Explore a career in Health & Human Services.

 Do I Need An Advanced Degree?

 Pharmacists require specialized training, advanced education, and licensure in order to practice.
-Students considering a career in Pharmacy need to take the Pharmacy College Admission Test (PCAT), a standardized admission test.
-The PCAT is offered four times a year in June, August, October, and January on specific days in a paper test format.
+Previously, students considering a career in Pharmacy needed to take the Pharmacy College Admission Test (PCAT), a standardized admission test.
+As of January 2024, however, the PCAT is no longer required and is no longer being offered.

-For information about Pharmacy and Pharmacology admissions requirements visit the American Association of Colleges of Pharmacy and PharmCAS.
+Instead, for information about Pharmacy and Pharmacology admissions requirements, visit the American Association of Colleges of Pharmacy and PharmCAS.

 For information about the graduate school application process, or to figure out if graduate school is the best option for you, visit the Graduate School Page.